harsaharsa/appgyver-js-api/accelerometer/methods/stopTracking.md

 By default, the device orientation is not tracked.
 The accelerometer must be switched on by the [`AG.accelerometer.startTracking`](startTracking.md) method.
 Accelerometer tracking is also view-specific, so this method only affects accelerometer event listeners in the current view.

-If this method is called while the accelerometer tracking is not active, it does nothing.
+If this method is called while accelerometer tracking is not active, it does nothing.

 ## Quick example: